nutjob-laboratories/merk/README.md

   --config-local        Store configuration files in install directory --scripts-directory DIRECTORY
-                        Location to look for script files --user-file FILENAME  File to use for user data --config-file FILENAME
-                        File to use for configuration data
+                        Location to look for script files --user-file FILE      File to use for user data --config-file FILE    File to use for configuration data --reset               Reset configuration file to default values --reset-user          Reset user file to default values --reset-all           Reset all configuration files to default values

 Appearance:
   -Q, --qtstyle NAME    Set Qt widget style (default: Windows)